Skip to main content

 Event Object and Information

-When an event occurs, an event object that contains various information related to the event is created.
+When an event occurs, an event object containing various related information is generated.

 button.addEventListener('click', function (event) {